notAro14/mern-starter/README.md

 # Webpack boilerplate for React

-Use Webpack 5 to kick off your React projects
+Use Webpack 5 to kick off your SPA React projects

 ## Pre requisites: